 Perfect pairing: Roquefort and wine

 Roquefort is a rich, strong, sheep milk cheese.
 It has a salty tangy flavor that calls for a rich wine that can stand up to its structure and bold flavors.
-Laurent Yung of SomMailier.com French wine club in the US recommends Sauternes wine with Roquefort cheese.
+Sauternes wine goes really well with Roquefort cheese.
 This sweet white wine, said to be “wine of kings and king of wines” by Louis XIV, is the ideal candidate for Roquefort.
 Botrytis Cinerea or “noble rot” is a fungi that develops on the grapes only in very specific conditions.
 It acts as a sugar and flavor intensifier, and brings to life a luscious wine with honey and exotic fruits aromas, lively acidity and great structure and complexity.

-The intensity of this wine will stand up to Roquefort’s bold character, while the savory cheese will make the fruit of the wine shine.
+The intensity of this wine will stand up to Roquefort’s bold character, while the savoury cheese will make the fruit of the wine shine.
 The combination of both will make for a perfect mouth-coating experience.
 And the acidity of the wine invites another bite.
-The walnuts will add some crunchy texture and will be met with nutty flavors in the wine.
+The walnuts will add some crunchy texture and will be met with nutty flavours in the wine.
 Enjoy!